 Try to see if your pet still enjoys any activities or if your dog seems always to be scared or anxious most of the time.
 Your dog also may be suffering from canine cognitive dysfunction or dementia, which can drastically change your dog’s personality and temperament.

 Determine if dog dementia is affecting your pooch’s quality of life.
 Your dog’s emotional condition can give you a clear sign if something is wrong!

 If you notice your dog is in pain, consult with your vet to determine whether he would benefit from taking any pain pills.

-Keep in mind that if the animal is suffering, you should do everything possible to relieve your dog’s suffering.
-Instead of continuing the animal’s unnecessary pain, it may be time to consider putting the dog down.
+Keep in mind that if your pet is suffering, you should do everything possible to relieve your dog’s suffering.
+Instead of continuing the animal’s unnecessary pain, it may be time to consider putting the dog to sleep.